Helping to tackle local concerns and key priorities

 The Commissioner’s Community Action Fund is designed to provide small grants of up to £3,000 to assist groups in tackling local concerns and helping to deliver the priorities of his Police and Crime Plan in their area.
 Open to local groups and organisations with a constitution to apply, all applications will be considered within four weeks of them being received.

 In 2019/20 the Community Action Fund received 61 applications with 34 grass root organisations being successful.
 A total of £80,675.10 was distributed to projects across Lancashire.
-The amount of funding provided during the year was affected by the Covid 19 pandemic which meant a number of grant awards had to be deferred until financial year 2020/21.
+The amount of funding provided during the year was affected by the COVID 19 pandemic which meant a number of grant awards had to be deferred until the financial year 2020/21.

-The aim of the Fund is to support smaller organisations and community groups deliver projects and improvements within their communities.
+The aim of the Fund is to support smaller organisations and community groups to deliver projects and improvements within their communities.
 It is estimated the 34 projects funded will directly work with over 3480 individuals across Lancashire including over 2190 young people.
 However, many more people across Lancashire will have been positively impacted both directly and indirectly for example projects that help develop safe and confident communities should improve public confidence.